 - Salt and pepper to taste

-Cook the herbs, lemon and rice together in a rice cooker or per the packages instructions on the stovetop.
+Cook the herbs, lemon and rice together in a rice cooker or on the stovetop per the package's instructions.

 For the chickpeas, add all of the ingredients to a bowl and stir well to coat.
-It will seem a little dry with all the nutritional yeast, but that will make them more crispy!
-Spread on a baking sheet and bake for 10 minutes or until golden and crispy.
+They will seem a little dry with all the nutritional yeast, but that will make them more crispy!
+Spread on a baking sheet and bake for 10 minutes or until golden and crunchy.
 Set aside until the veggies are done (they won’t be done roasting yet).

 For the roasted veggies, spread the broccoli, red pepper, tomatoes, and lemon slices on a baking sheet.
 Drizzle with a little oil, salt and pepper and roast for 25-30 minutes or until they reach your desired doneness.
 The peppers might take a little longer, so you might want to keep your veggies separate on the tray.

-Meanwhile, sauté the onion in a little oil or water in a pan or wok until translucent.
+Meanwhile, sauté the onion in a little oil in another pan until translucent.
 Add the chard stems, cook for a minute or two, then add the chard leaves.
 Add salt and pepper to taste and remove from heat before the chard loses its vibrancy.

 Plate it up!
 Scoop some rice into a bowl and top with the veggies, some chickpeas, and a couple of roasted lemon slices.
 Enjoy!